Insys founder resigns from board after charges in U.S. opioid bribe case

 Kapoor was added as a defendant in a case against six former Insys executives and managers, including former Chief Executive Michael Babich.
 Following a court hearing in Phoenix, Kapoor, 74, was released on a $1 million bond.

+Kapoor said on Sunday that his continued involvement with Arizona-based Insys would draw unnecessary attention to the company.

+He plans to put his shares in a trust that will be independently controlled, he said.

-“We will continue to cooperate with ongoing investigations and strive to resolve them as circumstances permit,” said Insys President and Chief Executive Officer Saeed Motahari, in a statement on Sunday.
+“We will continue to cooperate with ongoing investigations and strive to resolve them as circumstances permit,” Insys President and Chief Executive Officer Saeed Motahari said in a statement on Sunday.

-Insys has previously disclosed that it was working to resolve a U.S. Justice Department probe.

-Nasdaq Inc on Thursday, said it had halted Insys trading for “additional information requested.”
+Nasdaq Inc on Thursday, said it had halted trading in Insys for “additional information requested.”
 Insys’ stock price fell 22.64 percent to close at $5.74 on Thursday.

 Reporting by Suzanne Barlyn in New York and Nate Raymond in Boston; Editing by Sandra Maler